 Asset Under Management (AUM) is a fundamental metric in the world of finance, particularly in mutual funds and investment management.
 AUM represents the total market value of assets that a financial institution, mutual fund, or investment company manages on behalf of its clients.
 It is a key indicator of the size and performance of a fund or investment firm, providing insights into its market position and capability to generate returns.

-AUM, or Assets Under Management is the total market value of investments that a financial institution manages for its clients.
-This includes all forms of investment funds, such as a mutual fund, hedge funds, pension funds, and institutional portfolios.
+AUM, or Assets Under Management, is the total market value of investments that a financial institution manages for its clients.
+This includes all forms of investment funds, such as mutual fund, hedge funds, pension funds, and institutional portfolios.
 AUM is an essential metric for investors, fund managers, and financial analysts as it reflects the scale and success of a firm’s investment strategies.

 AUM is particularly important in the context of mutual funds for several reasons: